Sequal32/yourcontrols/Readme.md

    * Boxed: C:\Users\[YOUR USERNAME]\AppData\Local\MSFSPackages\Community

 ## Running
-1. Launch FS2020 and make sure you and your partner(s) spawn in *close* to each other in the **same aircraft state** (all spawn on runway or all spawn on ramp)
+1. Launch FS2020 and make sure you and your partner(s) spawn in *close* to each other in roughly the **same aircraft state** (all spawn on runway or all spawn on ramp)
 2. Start up the included .exe file.
 3. Navigate to the `Aircraft` tab and select the .yaml file associated with the aircraft you're flying.
 4.
     Enter a username, then...
-    * Server:
+    * Server (Designate 1 person to run):
       1. If your router does not support UPNP, [port forward](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/) either `7777` or the specified port in the application.
 If you don't know if your router supports UPNP, you can attempt to connect without any additional steps, and then port forward if needed.
-      2. Navigate to the server tab, enter port and click start server.
+      2. Navigate to the server tab, **enter port and click start server**.
 You will have initial control of the aircraft.
+      3. **Verify that the port was successfully forwarded**, and find your IP through this [website](https://www.yougetsignal.com/tools/open-ports/)

     * Clients: Navigate to the client tab and enter the **server's ip and port** and click connect.
 5. Fly!
 6. To transfer control, navigate to the `Connections` tab, find your partner's name and click `Give Control`.